Calibrations and Energy-Minimizing Mappings of Rank-1 Symmetric Spaces: Energy Functionals of Mappings

 \section{Energy Functionals of Mappings}

-In this section, we will define and study the $p$-energy of a mapping.
+In this section, we will define the $p$-energy of a mapping.
 We will prove two elementary results, Lemmas \ref{elementary_lemma} and \ref{energy_formula_lemma}, which we will use in the proof of our main theorems below. \\

 The energy of a Lipschitz mapping $F:(M^{m},g) \rightarrow (N^{n},h)$ of Riemannian manifolds is: